OpenKore/openkore/README.txt

 "View www" and "View ssl" would clickable
 2.3 copy "prevent_update/wow64.bin" into "ROEXEOpenkore\UniServerZ\ssl\eac\82\"

-3. copy all dll in folder "to_rag_folder&inject yourself" into "your ro folder" (hooktest.dll, NetRedirect.dll)
 ********** CRITICAL STEP **********
+********** FAIL TO FOLLOW THIS YOU MAY GET DETECTED BY EAC ****************
+3. copy all dll in folder "to_syswow64&inject yourself" into "C:\Windows\SysWOW64" if x64 or "C:\Windows\System32" if your system is x32 (hooktest.dll, NetRedirect.dll)
+* remove (hooktest.dll, NetRedirect.dll) in ragnarok folder if you had it.

-********** FAIL TO FOLLOW THIS YOU MAY GET DETECTED BY EAC **************** 3.1 go download CFF Explorer from here "http://www.ntcore.com/exsuite.php" and get - "CFF Explorer (x86 Version, stand-alone, Zip Archive) " 3.2 for "x64" goto "C:\Windows\SysWOW64" or "x32" goto "C:\Windows\System32"
+3.1 go download CFF Explorer from here "http://www.ntcore.com/exsuite.php" and get - "CFF Explorer (x86 Version, stand-alone, Zip Archive) " 3.2 for "x64" goto "C:\Windows\SysWOW64" or "x32" goto "C:\Windows\System32"